-NFPA Reactivity Hazard : 0 - Normally stable, even under fire exposure conditions,
+NFPA Reactivity Hazard : 0 - Normally stable, even under fire exposure conditions, and are not reactive with water.

 HMIS III Rating

 Health : 0 Minimal Hazard - No significant risk to health

 Flammability : 1 Slight Hazard Physical : 0 Minimal Hazard

 This information is based on our current knowledge and is intended to describe the product for the purposes of health, safety and environmental requirements only.
 It should not therefore be construed as guaranteeing any specific property of the product.